nihui/waifu2x-ncnn-vulkan/README.md

 ```

 3. Build with CMake
-  - You can pass -DUSE_STATIC_MOLTENVK=ON option to avoid linking the vulkan loader library on MacOS
+  - You can pass -DUSE_STATIC_MOLTENVK=ON option to avoid linking the vulkan loader library on macOS

 ```shell
 mkdir build